-If you’d like to see first-hand the true essence of Greystone, come and visit their cellardoor in Waipara.
+If you’d like to see first-hand the true essence of Greystone, come and visit their cellar door in Waipara.
 You can taste their wines with a selection of cheeses or go for the full wine pairing experience with a booking at their restaurant which was added in early 2020.
-Led by Mel Wright, one of only a few licensed foragers in the country, this dining experience holds its own in terms of originality and specificity to environment.
+The dining experience holds its own in terms of originality and specificity to environment.

 Whether you’ve lived in Canterbury all your life or are just here for a moment, Greystone’s expression of Canterbury is one of the most comprehensive, fascinating and delicious you’re likely to find.
 Don’t miss it.